zekeperez/zekeperez/README.md

 # Hi there 👋
 My name is Zekiel Perez.
-A Full-Time Software Developer, but also a Gamer and Game Developer.

 ### My Work
 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.